ENCODE-DCC/encoded/src/encoded/schemas/changelogs/genetic_modification.md

 ### Minor changes since schema version 8
 * Added calculated property *perturbed* to indicate genetic modifications which cause genetic perturbations.
-* *donor* property was added to allow specification of the origin of the sheared genomic DNA elements
+* *donor* property was added to allow specification of the origin of the sheared genomic DNA elements or genomic DNA fragments
 * *non-specific target control* was added to the *purpose* enum.
+* *genomic DNA fragments* was added to the *introduced_elements* enum to describe selected fragments originating from donor DNA

 ### Schema version 8